mxk6233/AITherapist/README.md

 An Android application that provides AI-powered therapeutic support and mental health assistance through interactive conversations.

-This app is created for users who need help but prefer to have complete privacy.
-They can discuss all their issues and have a specialist guide them to self-heal and find coping mechanisms, as well as learn how to stay mentally healthy through tough times.
+Designed for individuals seeking confidential mental health support, this application offers a private, judgment-free environment where users can explore their concerns and receive professional guidance.
+The AI specialist helps users develop effective coping strategies, build emotional resilience, and maintain mental wellness during challenging periods.

 ## Features